 Attic ventilation is critical because many home appliances produce moisture that accumulates in the attic.
 Washing machines, dishwashers, bathtubs, showers, and tumble dryers all generate water vapor.

 This vapor should exhaust through the roof, as it can cause condensation inside the attic.
 Sometimes, homeowners can mistake this condensation for roof leaks.

 What Is Proper Attic Insulation?

-At Owens Corning, we aim to provide insulation that addresses all the problems listed in this post.
-Our Top of the House system can keep heat inside your home without causing moisture to build up inside the attic.
+We at Owens Corning strive to provide insulation to address the issues mentioned before.
+Our Top of the House system can keep heat in your home while preventing moisture buildup in the attic.

-Proper attic insulation should be sustainable and protect the health of homeowners and their families.
-Our PINK FIBERGLASTM insulation products are GREENGUARD and GREENGUARD Children & Schools certified, which means they can offer better indoor air quality than some other insulation products.
+Proper attic insulation should be long-lasting and safe for homeowners’ and their families’ health.
+Our PINK FIBERGLASTM insulation products are GREENGUARD and GREENGUARD Children & Schools certified.
+Thus, they can provide better indoor air quality than other insulation products.

-Owens Corning blown-in FIBERGLAS insulation can reduce greenhouse gas emissions caused by heat escaping from a home by over half a ton every year.
-Sealing air leaks could help to reduce heat loss even further, cutting heating and cooling bills.
-At Owens Corning, we believe FIBERGLAS is the green choice for residential properties due to its energy-saving and clean air properties.
+Sealing air leaks may help to reduce heat loss even more, lowering heating and cooling costs.
+FIBERGLAS is the green choice for residential buildings due to its energy-saving and clean-air properties.

 Learn More About Proper Attic Insulation

 Owens Corning has many years of experience in insulating and ventilating attics.
 Their products protect the home’s structure and its residents.
 Owens Corning products can reduce the energy required to heat and cool homes.
 Thereby, they can lower your property’s carbon footprint.